atinfo/awesome-test-automation/java-test-automation.md

     * [BrowserMob Proxy](https://github.com/lightbody/browsermob-proxy) - Is a simple utility that makes it easy to capture performance data from browsers, typically written using automation toolkits such as Selenium and Watir.
     * [Selenium-Grid-Extras](https://github.com/groupon/Selenium-Grid-Extras) - Simplify the management of the Selenium Grid Nodes and stabilize said nodes by cleaning up the test environment after the build has been completed
     * [Selenium Grid Extensions](https://github.com/sterodium/selenium-grid-extensions) - Extend Selenium grid with extra functionality.
 Execute Sikuli tests in combination with Selenium.
+    * [Selenium Grid Router](https://github.com/seleniumkit/gridrouter) is a lightweight server that routes and proxies Selenium Wedriver requests to multiple Selenium hubs.

 ## Mobile test automation